jwtill/Mr-Robogers-Neighborhood/README.md

 Code: beepBoop("c");
 Expected output: false;

-Test: "It should return a string with a 0 if the number 0 is inputted"
-Code: beepBoop(0);
-Expected Output: 0

 Test: "It should return "Beep" if a 1 is entered"
 Code: beepBoop(1);
 Expected Output: 0, Beep